-Abdominal pain is usually mild in nature, accompanied by indigestion, bloating, and nausea.
+Abdominal pain is usually mild, accompanied by indigestion, bloating, and nausea.

 The symptoms (including abdominal pain) may last for several days after colonoscopy (reference).

-Also, Anesthesia during colonoscopy can affect your gut motility.
-The amplitude of anesthesia side-effects depends on its type.
+Also, Anesthesia during a colonoscopy can affect your gut motility.
+The amplitude of anesthesia side effects depends on its type.
 General anesthesia and deep sedation tend to cause more symptoms.

 - Abdominal pain and dyspepsia.

 - Constipation for days after colonoscopy.